 Most Microsoft software products have a "lifecycle" that defines how long they receive support for.
 This is the case for many offerings like Office and even Windows itself.

 If you didn't know, the next item on the chopping block is Windows 7.
 The end-of-life date for this OS is January 14, 2020.
-After this date, Microsoft won't provide any updates or support for the platform.
+After this date, Microsoft won't provide any further updates or support for the platform.

 What Is Windows End of Life?